Mortec/SurfaceProjection/README.md

 *  estimation of path length in millimeters -> estimation of drawing time
 *  projects bar : delete a project
 *  load a picture from "store" (that was previously used for a another project currently in the storage)
+*  isolate pieces of code that can be convert to component for later use
+*  button tooltips improvement
 *  presentation mode (show drawing only at maximum available size)
 *  svg zoom at real scale for convenient exploration of the path
-*  isolate pieces of code that can be convert to component for later use
-*  button tooltips improvement
+*  formula code checking

 ### to do v2
-* multilayering
+* multi-layer drawings with "concat" option
 * map the plotter feed command along specific aspect of the picture
 * map dwell command along specific aspect of the picture
 * map z command along specific aspect of the picture